 Semantic segmentation plays a crucial role in scene understanding, whether the scene is microscopic, telescopic, captured by a moving vehicle, or viewed through an AR device.
 New mobile applications go beyond seeking accurate semantic segmentation, and also requiring real-time processing, spurring research into real-time semantic segmentation.
 This domain has since become a leading test-bed for new architectures and training methods, with the goals of improving both accuracy and speed.
 Recent work added capacity~\cite{chen2017rethinking,chen2018encoder} and attention mechanisms~\cite{ho2019axial,tao2020hierarchical,wang2020axial} to improve performance.
 When runtime is not a concern, the image is often processed multiple times by the model and the results are accumulated.
 In this paper, we attempt to improve the performance in a different way: by providing the network with additional adaptivity.

 We add this adaptivity using a meta-learning technique, often referred to as {\em dynamic networks} or {\em hypernetworks}~\cite{ha2016hypernetworks}.
 These networks are used for tasks ranging from text analysis~\cite{ha2016hypernetworks,wu2019pay} to 3D modeling~\cite{littwin2019deep,sitzmann2020implicit}, but rarely for generating image-like maps.
-The reason is that raster images are naturally captured by matrices or tensors with a few channels, and do not require functional representations.
+The reason is that the hypernetworks, as suggested by previous methods, do not fully capture the signals of high resolution images.

-We note, however, that semantic segmentation maps are generated by a coarse to fine pyramid, where each level of the process can benefit from adaptation, since these effects accumulate from one block to the next.
+Semantic segmentation map are an especially interesting case.
+They are generated by a coarse to fine pyramid, where each level of the process can benefit from adaptation, since these effects accumulate from one block to the next.
 Moreover, since every part of the image may contain a different object, such adaptation is best done {\em locally}.

 We thus offer a novel encoder-decoder approach, in which the encoder's backbone is based on recent advances in the field.
 The encoded signal is mapped to dynamic network weights using an internal U-Net, while the decoder consists of dynamic blocks with spatially varying weights.